adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 We consider two types of image descriptors for each 2D view:
 - a state-of-the-art “hand-crafted” image descriptor based on Fisher vectors [29] with multiscale SIFT,
 - as well as CNN activation features [10].

+##### 가.
+The Fisher vector

 The Fisher vector image descriptor is implemented using VLFeat [36].

 For each image multi-scale SIFT descriptors are extracted densely.

 These are then projected to 80 dimensions with PCA, followed by Fisher vector pooling with a Gaussian mixture model with 64 components, square-root and `2 normalization.